THE PLATFORM

 What Is An Adventure Book?

-An adventure book is a story with several key elements: A protagonist, an antagonist (or villain), and some form of journey that takes the hero on an adventure.
+An adventure book is a story with several key elements: A protagonist, an antagonist (or villain), a strong call to adventure, and the subsequent journey that takes the hero on said adventure.
 Classic storytelling structure covers three elements.
-These elements include an inciting incident, or a trigger that sets the hero on his journey, a climax, and a resolution.
+These elements include an inciting incident or a trigger that sets the hero on his journey, a climax, and a resolution.

 When it comes to adventure books, covering these three points with intrigue, tension, and edge-of-your-seat storytelling is key.
 Readers may sit in a cozy chair with tea by the fire, but inside the story world, they want to join in the chaos.